MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 ### [Wizard](#tab/wizard)

-To immediately remove your data connection, select the **Manage Data Connection** card shown in the final wizard page.
-However, if you've already exited the wizard, we recommend removing the data connection through the Azure portal as explained in the previous tab
+From the final wizard page, select the **Manage Data Connection** card.
+If you've already exited the wizard, remove the data connection through the Azure portal as explained in the previous tab.

 ### [C#](#tab/c-sharp)